We love having Vendors inside our Tribe as they can add a lot of value, insight, and outside perspectives into all the conversations.

 EXAMPLE OF NOT ALLOWED:

-Basically anything that could be seen as unsolicited and unnecessary promotion.
+Basically anything that could be seen as unsolicited and unnecessary promotion or gathering feedback from our members for your business.
 For example:

 - A new thread promoting a new feature of your product or a link to one of your blog posts

-- A new thread soliciting product feedback from our members
+- A new thread asking for product, service or offer feedback from our members

 - A new thread promoting an upcoming webinar or a blog post